yhirose/cpp-httplib/README.md

 Fork Notes:
 -----------

+!!!GOING TO USE BOOST.ASIO BECAUSE OF STRANGE ERRORS UNDER LOAD!!!

 Adding IOCP Server and IOCP Client

 Possibly set up some Scapy attacks and add some more tests